Skye Explorer Hiking Tour from Inverness

 Where will we get lunch and dinner?+

-We are delighted to be working with our friends at The Isle of Skye Baking Company in Portree to offer a delicious packed lunch option.
+In 2025 we are delighted to be working with our friends at The Isle of Skye Baking Company in Portree to offer a delicious packed lunch option.
 At the start of the tour you will be given access to a menu with QR code.
 By scanning this QR code or visiting the website you can order and pay for a lunch, which your driver guide will collect in Portree, and deliver to you upon your return to the mini-coach there.

 We offer this service to enable you to save time, and focus on seeing the sights of Portree.
 If you do not wish to take this option you are welcome to bring your own food with you, or pick something up during our 40 minutes in Portree.
 Please note that there is definitely not time for a sit-down lunch in Portree.